-Two of our Textile Design students have submitted works to the annual i-dott surface pattern design competition, and both have come away with top three prizes.
+Two of our BA (Hons) Textile Design students have submitted works to the annual i-dott surface pattern design competition, and both have come away with top three prizes.

 i-dott was founded as a charity in 2013 and well over 3,000 artworks have been submitted to the competition, giving students from around the world the opportunity of having their work appraised, critiqued and judged by senior industry design professionals.

 Beth Darbon, first year BA (Hons) Textile Design student, won first place in category 'Animal Astratti' with her captivating nature inspired design.
 The top prize of £500 was awarded to Beth, who also won the Level one AVA CAD skills training course.
 This is a five- day course, introducing the student to the key functions of design and repeat, separations, recolouring, draping and presenting designs.
 The course gives them a concrete understanding of software and relevant industry processes.

 ‘For my wallpaper design I looked at the Spider Monkey, which is critically endangered.
 I wanted to celebrate the beauty of the playful animal and the habitat which it lives in.’